Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 _______________________________________________________________________

-## Preclass for Wedensday
+## Preclass for Wednesday

-There is no preclass for Wedensday Week-3.
+There is no preclass for Wednesday Week-3.

 ______________________________________________________